emiloberg/sprint.nu/README.md

 Sprint.nu
 =========

-This is a very small lunch hack script that grabs the name and release date of the current sprint of a Jira installation and displays it on a web page.
+This is a very small lunch hack script that grabs the name and release date of the current sprint of a Jira agile board and displays it on a web page.

 ## Demo